PreslavaKuzova/Dungeons-And-Pythons/README.md

 * **treasure_found()**

 Once we step on a 'T' on our map this means we have found a treasue.
 It can either be mana, health, weapon or a spell.
 A random functions decides and automatically adds it to the attributes.

+* **hero_attack()** returns True if the damage done by the hero is more than 0 and False in the other cases
+* **get_end_point()** returns a tuple with the coordinates of the endpoint 'G'

+# Fight
+Our hero must fight his enemies in order to reach the exit of the dungeon.Our hero walks into the same position as the enemy - then the fights start automatically.
+Our hero is within some range of the enemy and triggers hero_attack method call.
+Then we can attack our enemy, but our enemy must walk to our place in order to start attacking us.
+This is really helpful with spells!

+* **fight()** starts a fight when our hero is on the same cell of the map
+* **remote_fight()** starts the fight from distance when our hero casts a spell and there is an enemy in it's range

+The fight follows this algorithm:
+* Our hero always attacks first
+* We always use the attack that uses more damage
+* If our weapon and our spell deals the same amount of damage, the hero uses the spell first.
+* When then hero runs out of mana, he uses the weapon (if he has any)